People experiencing true remission - defines honeymoon - suprising facts on beta-cell regeneration.

 College of Medicine

 19 Year Old Young Man Experiences Remission of Type-1 Diabetes

-Another case of diabetes remission occurred in a 19 year old man who entered the hospital with ketoacidosis, a fasting blood sugar of 432 mg/dl and an A1C of 12.3%.
-He was also positive for beta-cell autoantibodies called GAD (glutamic acid decarboxylase) which were measured at 46 units/ml.
+Another case of diabetes remission occurred in this 19 year old patient who entered the hospital with ketoacidosis, a fasting blood sugar of 432 mg/dl and an A1C of 12.3%.
+He was also positive for the beta-cell autoantibodies called GAD (glutamic acid decarboxylase) which were measured at 46 units/ml.
 He began an intensive program of both insulin glargine and insulin glulisine at the prescribed dose of 0.5 units per kg body weight.
 After one month, the young man began to show lower glucose levels so doctors began reducing his daily insulin injections.
 This pattern continued and by 8 weeks he no longer needed insulin and entered complete remission with fasting glucose of between 70 and 130 and an A1C of 7.8%.
 At a one year follow-up, he was still in complete remission with an A1C of 5.8% and fasting glucose of 108 mg/dl.
 His fasting C-peptide was 1.0 ng/ml and a 75 gram glucose test was 152 mg/dl after 2 hours with a C-peptide of 4.3 ng/ml.
 After 15 months taking the drug sitagliptin only, he had an A1C of 6.3% and fasitng glucose of 122 mg/dl.
 GAD antibodies were still positive at 6 units/ml.

 Vol. 2014(2014):140072, Sep 1, 2014